No-fault Divorce Ends The Blame Game - What Do I Need To Know?

 - Minimum of 20 weeks cooling off period

-The law lays down a minimum allowable period of 20 weeks between the initial application and the conditional order, and another six weeks between the conditional and final orders.
-That means that even the smoothest divorce will take at least six months or more to complete, compared to 3-4 months under the current process..
+The new law lays down a minimum allowable period of 20 weeks between the initial application and the conditional order, and another six weeks between the conditional and final orders.
+That means that even the smoothest divorce will take at least six months or more to complete, compared to about 4 months under the old process.

 - Divorce can be granted without blame

-The current list of five permissible ways to prove the breakdown of marriage has been replaced by a single mechanism.
+The old list of five permissible ways to prove the breakdown of marriage has been replaced by a single mechanism.
 Now all that’s required is for at least one spouse to provide a legal statement to say the marriage has broken down irretrievably.
-This statement counts as conclusive evidence and cannot be contested.
+This statement counts as conclusive evidence and cannot be contested by a spouse or the court.

 - Removal of the ability to contest a divorce

-Under the current divorce law, the person applying for a divorce needs to cite their spouse’s behaviour or use a period of separation as the reason for the divorce.
-Their spouse can contest these reasons and potentially prevent a divorce.
-However, under the new no fault divorce law, the ability to contest a divorce will be removed.
+Under the old divorce law, the person applying for a divorce needed to cite their spouse’s behaviour or use a period of separation as the reason for the divorce.
+Their spouse could contest those reasons and potentially prevent or delay a divorce.
+However, under the new no-fault divorce law, the ability to contest a divorce has been removed.

 How Divorce-Online Can Help You